V. Raymond Stranghoener, J.D.

 Ray joined Commerce as president and CEO of Commerce Trust Company in October 1999.
 He became Chairman and CEO in 2016.
 As Chairman, Ray is responsible for over $40 billion of client assets in Commerce locations across Missouri, Illinois, Kansas, Oklahoma, and Colorado.
 He also serves as executive vice president and is on the Executive Committee of Commerce Bancshares, Inc. Prior to joining Commerce Bank, Ray spent six years in the banking industry, where he was the head of Bank of America’s private bank as well as executive vice president, general counsel, and secretary for Boatmen’s Trust Company, both of which were located in St. Louis.
 Before entering the banking business, he spent 17 years at the Bryan Cave law firm in St. Louis, where he served individual and business clients, particularly business owners, with specialties including private company practice, estate planning, tax, and general corporate work.
 He also participated in the opening of Bryan Cave’s London office, where he was resident for three years.
 Ray holds a law degree from Georgetown University Law Center and an undergraduate degree in political science from Westminster College.
 Ray has an extensive record of community service.
 He currently serves on the boards of the Missouri History Museum and the Opera Theatre of Saint Louis.
 Additionally, he has served on the boards of the St. Louis Symphony, John Burroughs School, Forsyth School, and Westminster College.

-John is the president and chief operating officer for Commerce Trust Company.
+John is the president and chief executive officer for Commerce Trust Company.
 Prior to joining Commerce Bank in December 1999, John was the chief operating officer and a director of TIAA-CREF Trust Company, FSB, the Missouri-based trust subsidiary of the national teachers' retirement fund manager.
 Prior to joining TIAA-CREF, he was with Bank of America (formerly Boatmen's Trust Company) for 10 years, where his responsibilities included managing a group of 14 regional trust offices in seven states.
 John received his bachelor of arts degree in economics and business administration from Wittenberg University in 1985.
 In 1991, he graduated with honors from the ABA Graduate Trust School of Northwestern University, where he earned his CFSC designation.
 John also holds a Series 65 license.

 Scott Boswell, CFA®, CEBS